List of Transmetropolitan story arcs: "Lonely City" #28–30

 Following a Rodney King-esque acquittal of a gang of race-hate thugs, a protest at the Dante Street police precinct turns violent, and the police massacre the protesters.
 Spider writes a story revealing the truth, but the government prevents it from being published.
 Spider realizes that "The Smiler" is systematically silencing anything that could discredit him during his presidency.

 "Nobody Loves Me" #31

 This issue shows Spider's reaction to his story about the Dante Street police riot remaining unpublished, because it was given a D-Notice by the government.
 Driven to the edge of suicide by the thought that no one takes him seriously (in addition to viewing three horrible TV adaptations of his life and work), Spider ingests a massive amount of drugs and experiences two very twisted hallucinations.
-Issue #31 is drawn by several artists in addition to series co-creator Darick Robertson, the list is as follows: Lea Hernandez, Kieron Dwyer, Bryan Hitch, Frank Quitely, and Eduardo Risso.
+Issue #31 is drawn by several artists in addition to series co-creator Darick Robertson, which include: Lea Hernandez, Kieron Dwyer, Bryan Hitch, Frank Quitely, and Eduardo Risso.
 The last page of this issue lists all the guest artists and the titles of their individually drawn story segments underneath a picture of Spider passed out on his bathroom floor, while his cat urinates on his head.